diegogusava/rabobank-aggregate/README.md

 ## Start the Application

 **If you have docker installed**:
+- You can build the image using the script: build-docker-image.sh
 - Go to the project's root directory and type: ```docker-compose up```

 It will spin up a nginx and the spring application.
 The port 80 and 443 are open.